-* 15% discount applied in cart.
+*$25 discount applied in cart.
 Valid on select items, qualifying items are identified on the product page.
-Offer not valid on reconditioned, open box or certified items.
 Discount applies to merchandise only.
 Excludes tax and shipping.
-Max discount of $100 per customer.
-Offer valid until 11:59pm ET on December 22, 2017 or while supplies last.
+Limit one per customer.
+Cannot be combined with any other order level discount.
+Offer valid until 11:59pm ET on December 23, 2018 or while supplies last.
 No adjustments to previous purchases.
 Subject to change without notice.

 For many years I took great pride in my skill drilling large holes using twist drills.
 (Up to 2" diameter in steel up to 3 inches thick.)
 I have over a dozen air and electric drills and a large drill press so holes have been something of a specialty for me.

 This is my first experience using annular drill bits and I am kicking myself for ignoring them for the past 40 years.
 (One should not allow price to cause lost productivity.)

 The holes are so cleanly cut they look like they could have been produced on a milling machine.
 Unlike twist drills which tend to wander a bit under even the best of conditions these bits stay true and produce a nice close tolerance hole and in minimum time.